 More and more people are finally beginning to realise why it’s so essential to swap to natural hair care products.
-According to Dianne Caine, aside from featuring organic and natural ingredients that are beneficial for your skin, hair, and body, they also don’t feature any harmful chemicals.
+Aside from featuring organic and natural ingredients that are beneficial for your skin, hair, and body, they also don’t feature any harmful chemicals.
 Your everyday supermarket shampoo and conditioner still does.

 Here’s what you may find lurking in your current hair care products.
 If that’s not enough to convince you of the benefit of a natural hair care regime, then nothing will.